-Safe Sea Jellyfish Lotion - Buyer Beware!
+Safe Sea & Other Jellyfish Lotions - Buyer Beware!

 There is NO - ABSOLUTELY NO evidence to show that Safe Sea jellyfish sting protection lotion works against the type of box jellyfish that has killed people in Thailand, South-East Asia, Australia or anywhere.
 NO PROOF - NONE!

 And there are others making big claims that need to be questioned: Jellyfish Squish, Stingmate, Sting No More, Sting Away.